manojsingh/azure-blob-uploader/README.md

 # Getting Started

-Build the app using - 'git clean install'
+Build the app using - 'mvn clean install'

 Run the app using -  './mvnw spring-boot:run'